ggandor/lightspeed.nvim/README.md

 For a detailed description of the available options, see the docs: `:h lightspeed-config`.

+#### Highlight groups

 For customizing the highlight colors, see `:h lightspeed-highlight`.

-(Colorscheme authors: let your creativity fly, but please keep on thing in mind, that is, `LightspeedMaskedChar` should in any case be _much_ dimmer and less obtrusive than the labels.)
+☝️ Dear fellow plugin authors: let your creativity fly, but keep in mind that `LightspeedMaskedChar` should be unobtrusive - barely noticeable ideally -, and in any case _much_ dimmer than the labels and shortcuts, otherwise the UI becomes too chaotic.
+Please do follow this one advice.

 #### Notes